coreyfein/vocabwebapp/README.md

 # Documentation

+For details on the app's functionality/logic, see [coreyfein.com/vocab-for-readers](https://coreyfein.com/vocab-for-readers)

-Webster API Documentation can be found here: https://dictionaryapi.com/products/json Some other notes on Webster definitions can be found here: https://www.merriam-webster.com/help/explanatory-notes/dict-definitions
+Webster API documentation can be found here: https://dictionaryapi.com/products/json Some other notes on Webster definitions can be found here: https://www.merriam-webster.com/help/explanatory-notes/dict-definitions
+WordsAPI documentation can be found here: https://rapidapi.com/dpventures/api/wordsapi